Posts

 Community Transportation

 Used buses can serve as mobile community centers, health clinics, or educational spaces.
-For example, some organizations have converted buses into mobile libraries or vaccination units, bringing essential services directly to underserved areas.
+Some organizations have converted buses into mobile libraries or vaccination units, bringing essential services directly to underserved areas.

 Overcoming Challenges and Obstacles